Chart Color Schemes

 The labour market in Yarralumla shows considerable strength compared to most other Australian regions

-Many residents appeared to commute elsewhere for work based on Census data.
-In the 12-month period ending September 2025, employment increased by 1.6% and labour force grew by 0.9%, reducing the unemployment rate by 0.7 percentage points.
-By comparison, Australian Capital Territory recorded employment growth of 1.4%, labour force growth of 1.2%, with unemployment falling by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years for national employment.
-Applying these projections to Yarralumla's employment mix suggests local employment should increase by 7.2% over five years and 14.5% over ten years, though these are simple extrapolations for illustrative purposes only.
+Yarralumla showed strong specialization in professional & technical services with an employment share of 1.7 times the regional level.
+However, public administration & safety had lower representation at 27.0% compared to the regional average of 30.4%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data comparing working population to local population.
+In the 12-month period ending December 2025, employment increased by 1.4% and labour force increased by 1.1%, causing the unemployment rate to fall by 0.3 percentage points.
+This contrasts with the Australian Capital Territory's employment growth of 0.9%, labour force growth of 1.2%, and an increase in unemployment by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Yarralumla.
+These projections, covering five and ten-year periods, indicate national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Yarralumla's employment mix suggests local employment should increase by 7.2% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment